sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_3_DEMO_SCRIPT.md

 >
 > **Vignette 1**: We unified fragmented data sources into a governed Patient 360 foundation. **Same-day integration** instead of months.
 >
-> **Vignette 2**: We made that foundation **unbreakable and discoverable**—automated governance, 30-second incident recovery, internal collaboration through organizational listings.
+> **Vignette 2**: We made that foundation **unbreakable and discoverable**—automated governance, 30-second incident recovery, and a real internal marketplace with published organizational listings for data products.
 >
 > **Vignette 3**: We put that foundation to work with AI—**democratized self-service analytics** for business users, **smooth MLOps delivery** for data science, and **serverless AI capabilities** for everyone.
 >